-Being able to make good decisions is one of the keys to adopting a CEO mindset and growing a successful business.
+Being able to make good decisions is one of the keys to growing a successful business.

 But decision fatigue is real; the more decisions you have to make each day, your ability to make decisions becomes worse.

 We’re faced with thousands of them every day, from the mundane (What to cook for dinner?) to the business-changing (Can I trust this person?).
-And for most of us right now, we are still reeling from the past two years of making decisions about stuff we never had to think about before (Which way do I walk through this supermarket?
+And, for many of us, we are still reeling from the lockdown years of making decisions about stuff we never had to think about before (Which way do I walk through this supermarket?
 Do I have to wear a mask?
 Is it OK to hug this person?).

 I always prided myself on being able to make quick decisions.
-Even at the start of my career, I realised I was able to process information fast and see where the real problem was.
+Even at the start of my career, I realised I could process information fast and see where the real problem was.

-But as I got older, my brain got faster as I took on more and my expectations of myself climbed, and the decisions I was making became more knee-jerk and reactive as I jumped from one task to the next.
+But as I got older, my brain got faster, and my expectations of myself climbed as I took on more.
+My decisions became more knee-jerk and reactive as I jumped from one task to the next.

-I simply couldn’t keep up with what life and business was throwing at me so when I hit my 40’s, exasperated by peri-menopausal symptoms of brain fog and exhaustion, I found that I didn’t trust myself to make good decisions any more.
+I couldn’t keep up with what life and business were throwing at me, so when I hit my 40s, exasperated by peri-menopausal symptoms of brain fog and exhaustion, I found that I didn’t trust myself to make good decisions any more.
 And this had a direct impact on my business.

 Procrastination not only slows down growth … it’s exhausting!

-To be able to get better at making good decisions, it’s important for us to learn how to first trust ourselves, our own judgement and instincts.
+To get better at making good decisions, we need to learn how to trust ourselves, our judgement and our instincts.

 No matter how much we try to make ourselves into some sort of superhuman machine, everyone drops a ball or makes a mistake from time to time.
 And that’s okay!
-It doesn’t mean we’re horrible people or should feel ashamed about ourselves; it just means that being human means not being perfect all the time.
+It doesn’t mean we’re horrible people or should feel ashamed about ourselves; it just means that being human means not always being perfect.

 So giving yourself a break and being kinder to yourself, particularly on the days you feel more tired than usual or you’re juggling family needs, is critical to allowing yourself the time to step back and give yourself some breathing space.